kssfilo/partpipe/README.md

 partpipe
 ==========

-Applying unix filter to parts of input stream.
+Command line tool to apply unix filter to parts of input stream.

 ```
 >cat some.js